-Managing Patients With Oncologic Complications in the Emergency Department - $39.00
+Managing Patients with Oncologic Complications in the Emergency Department (Pharmacology CME) - $49.00

 Publication Date: January 2018 (Volume 20, Number 1)

-CME: This issue includes 4 AMA PRA Category 1 Credits™; 4 ACEP Category I credits; 4 AAFP Prescribed credits; and 4 AOA Category 2-A or 2-B Credits.
+CME Credits: 4 AMA PRA Category 1 Credits™, 4 ACEP Category I Credits, 4 AAFP Prescribed Credits, 4 AOA Category 2-A or 2-B Credits.
 CME expires 1/1/2021

 David Wacker, MD